Author: Craig Neil

 Last updated on February 15th, 2023.13 minutes to read.

-The North Highlands offers some of the wildest, most remote, and most scenic landscapes of anywhere in Europe.
+The North Highlands covers some of the wildest, most remote, and most scenic landscapes anywhere in Europe.
 From John O’ Groats to Ullapool you’re guaranteed to become smitten with the beauty of this extraordinary region of Scotland.

-Discover the North Highlands in this article which provides an overview of the top attractions as well as immersive 360° photographs.
+Discover the best things to do in Caithness & Sutherland for free with this article which features an overview of the top attractions and useful tourist information.

 The far north of Scotland was, until recently, one of the least visited regions of the country by tourists.